-The Best USB Audio Interfaces on a Shoestring
+The Best USB Audio Interfaces for $100 or Less

 1. Behringer U-PHORIA UMC404HD

-Far and away one of the best bang-for-your-buck interfaces available, the UMC404HD packs a whopping 4-in/4-out punch–with MIDI I/O–for just $99.
-Most competitors don’t reach 4 inputs for less that $200, but Behringer has brought a versatile interface to users at an incredibly low price.
+Far and away one of the best bang-for-your-buck interfaces available, the UMC404HD packs a whopping 4-in/4-out punch—with MIDI I/O—for just $169.
+Okay, so it’s more than $100, but most competitors don’t come with 4 inputs for less than several hundred bucks.
+Behringer has brought a versatile interface to users at an incredibly low price.

 Definitely at the top of list for project studios with heftier I/O needs, you can track at 24-bit/192 kHz resolution and take advantage of 4 MIDAS-designed preamplifiers.

-Probably closer to what you’d expect to get for only $99, the Scarlett Solo is a simple, single-input interface.
+Probably closer to what you’d expect to get for only $119, the Scarlett Solo is a simple, single-input interface (1 preamp, 1 Hi-Z input).
 While it may be hard to justify the hundred bucks on such a minimalist unit based on what competitors offer, Focusrite produces quality equipment that you can trust.

-Low latency, 192 kHz sample rates, a phenomenal Focusrite preamp…it’s all there, just in a tiny footprint!
+Low latency, 192 kHz sample rates, a phenomenal Focusrite preamp with an Air circuit for analog magic…it’s all there, just in a tiny footprint!
 If your needs are bare minimum, the Solo is a nice choice.

 4. Behringer U-PHORIA UMC202HD